Assistant Senior Instructional Professor and Associate Director of the Committee on Education

-Lisa Rosen is a Senior Lecturer and serves as Associate Director of the Committee on Education.
+Lisa Rosen is an Assistant Senior Instructional Professor and serves as Associate Director of the Committee on Education.
 Her research focuses on the relationship between education and social inequality, the social context of urban schooling, and the interplay of schooling and identity.
 In conducting this research, Dr. Rosen is broadly concerned with how urban schools can be better designed to reduce social inequality in educational achievement.
 She is co-author of The Ambitious Elementary School, a 2017 book which proposes a radical new model for elementary school organization that approaches the entrenched social causes of educational inequality head-on.
 Dr. Rosen wrote this book with Committee on Education Chair Stephen Raudenbush and Elizabeth Hassrick.

 As Associate Director of the Committee on Education, Dr. Rosen is involved in the design and academic administration of the Committee’s curricular offerings at both the graduate and undergraduate level.
 These programs include a minor program for undergraduate students, as well as a certificate program for MA students at the University.
 The courses in these programs focus on how families and schools reconcile the tasks of child and youth development, skill formation, and socialization with the changing role of schooling in society amid widespread concerns about social inequality and mobility.
 She teaches a required course in the Autumn Quarter on education and social inequality to students in both of these programs, in addition to a number of other courses in education research.
 She is also available to advise prospective and current students in these two programs on curricular requirements and future opportunities.